 An LLC must appoint a registered agent and have a legal registered address in Liberia.
 The law requires all Liberian companies to appoint LISCR Trust Company to serve as their registered agent, but they do not need to submit annual audited financial statements.

-Benefits of Choosing Liberia Subsidiary Outsourcing
+Benefits of Setting Up a Liberia Subsidiary

 Once you officially incorporate in Liberia, you can benefit from working in the country, forming new business relationships, and hiring talented employees.
 Establishing an LLC will also give your parent company the protection it needs from the subsidiary’s actions, and the subsidiary can operate independently of the parent company.